plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 ### japanese maple

 - Acquired in Jan 2024 from local nursery.
 - **Styling notes:** Growth is dense and not much movement in the trunk, so looking at broom style.
+Much easier to prune when dormant as foliage grows in thick, so mostly looking to work on styling during winter and letting grow wild during spring and summer to promote trunk development.
 - **Last repotting - Late Jan 2025**
 - **Sunlight - Shade/Partial sun:** Is vulnerable to full sun during hottest months.
 - **Growing season:** Grows visible buds in the fall and winter which don't push out until the spring.